Stuxnet Scenario: Historical Nuclear Facility Crisis (2010)

 Decision Round 1 (12 minutes) - “What immediate nuclear safety response balances facility operations with catastrophic compromise uncertainty?”

-Guide team through complex emergency decision under nuclear safety constraints: complete facility shutdown with NRC coordination vs. accelerated parallel response with 24/7 validation vs. selective system isolation with manual operations.
-Introduce mid-scenario pressure: NRC inspector arrives for routine verification, discovering ongoing compromise investigation.
+Guide team through complex emergency decision under nuclear safety constraints: complete facility shutdown with IAEA coordination vs. accelerated parallel response with 24/7 validation vs. selective system isolation with manual operations.
+Introduce mid-scenario pressure: IAEA inspector arrives for routine verification, discovering ongoing compromise investigation.
 Discuss operational impact, safety priorities, federal reporting requirements, and international nuclear security confidence.

 Investigation Round 4 (13 minutes) - “What supply chain attack scope extends beyond certificate theft to systematic trust architecture compromise?”